haokuanluo/AnimalAI/README.md

 I used A3C based PPO with curiosity.

-Planning based approach can be found at examples/hardcode.
+Planning based approach can be found at examples/hardcode/main2.py and examples/hardcode/map.py.

 The detailed explanation of the planning based approach can be found here: